vpatov/cardano-ledger-specs/doc/explanations/min-utxo-alonzo.rst

 The calculation
 #################

+There is no longer a ``minUTxOValue`` protocol parameter in Alonzo, it was deprecated at the end of the Mary era.
+However, the requirement that each UTxO must contain an amount of ada that depends on the size of the entry.
+The size-dependent minimum ada amount in a UTxO is still referred to as the min-ada-value, and is now calculated using the Alonzo parameter ``coinsPerUTxOWord``.

 The minimum ada value calculation relies on the ``size`` function for determining the size of a token bundle or a lovelace value, which is described in the Mary era min-value document.

-The formula is
+The formula for the min-ada-value calculation, for a UTxO containing an output ``txout`, is:

 ``utxoEntrySize (txout) * coinsPerUTxOWord``